The BMC Brief - Volume 8, Issue 8: The International Issue

 In 2014, panic set in throughout the United States as an outbreak of Ebola swept across West Africa.
 This outbreak – the largest in history – resulted in more than 28,600 cases and 11,325 deaths, mainly in Guinea, Liberia, and Sierra Leone and was officially declared over in 2016.
 Now, another Ebola outbreak is taking shape in the Democratic Republic of Congo, but this time, the international reaction is very different.

 The first case in the current outbreak is unknown, but Ebola is endemic to the Democratic Republic of Congo, a Central African country with a population of 78 million people.
-This means that animals that carry the disease (reservoirs, or vectors, of disease) live in the area, so spillover from animals to humans in common.
+This means that animals that carrying the disease (reservoirs, or vectors, of disease) live in the area, so spillover from animals to humans in common.
 The current outbreak is the 10th since Ebola was identified in 1976.

 The West Africa Ebola outbreak ended as national and international groups were able to get enough resources on the ground in affected locations to treat those who were already sick and surveil those who were exposed to Ebola.
 Treating people early is recognized as the best way to stop the transmission of disease and improve chances of survival.